USEPA/webcms/CONTRIBUTING.md

 ### Pull Request Guidelines

 - Target branches: Feature work → `development`, hotfixes → `main`.
+- Write well-documented PRs, following the template generated when creating a new PR.
 - Keep PRs reviewable (< ~1 day of work).
 Use draft PRs for early feedback.
-- Run `ddev composer phpcs`, `phpstan`, theme builds, and relevant tests before requesting review.
+- Run `ddev drush updb`, `ddev drush cex`, `ddev composer phpcs`, `phpstan`, theme builds, and relevant tests before creating PR and requesting review.
 - Require at least one maintainer approval.
+- Do NOT bundle multiple module updates into one PR, unless they're related (like metatag and metatag_schema).

 ### Merge Strategy